stoic65/libSim/README.md

 4. The book will be available in the shelf you have selected

 ###Other features
+1. Now you can read the books you have issued

-1. Fine will added in case of student account if book  not returned in one day
+2. Fine will added in case of student account if book  not returned in one day

-##Yet to be implemented
-(Probably will be done in a day or two)
-1. Ability read book
-2. Changed representation of whether a book is issued or not
-3. Ability to sort and search books
+3. Search For books using the search bar
+4. Issued Books are visually different

+Note :- I know the code is rather long and untidy, but sorry for that :p